The Design Blogs Our Editors Are Reading Right Now

-We are in love with Stephanie’s plant-filled “global eclectic” home; one look at her blog and you will be, too.
-Her style is super colorful and vibrant, full of globally-inspired finds that you’ll actually be able to purchase via the “shop” section of her blog.
-She also has a slew of easy DIY projects to try on your next rainy weekend morning.
+We are in love with Stephanie’s “global eclectic” home; one look at her blog and you will be, too.
+Her style is super colorful, full of worldly finds that you’ll actually be able to purchase via the “shop” section of her blog.
+She also has a slew of easy DIY projects to try out on your next rainy day weekend.

 Emily Blanchard, Emily Everyday